CoveMB/pipeFlow/README.md

 const result = handler(() => { id: 9 });
 ```

+- **addToStateImmutableOn**: will add the return value of a given function to the specified key to the state property of the context, and make it read only

 - **returnWith**: usually used at the end of the pipeFlow or subFlow, will return the given path from the context